wavemaker/docs/learn/sending-email-using-java-service/index.md

     }

-**3: Using the Java Service**:
+**Step 3: Using the Java Service**:

-1. 1. a [Service Variable](http://[supsystic-show-popup id=105]) the Java service created in the previous steps.
+1. 1.
+Create a [Java Service Variable](http://[supsystic-show-popup id=105]) for the Java service created in the previous steps.

 [![](../assets/email_java_var.png)](../assets/email_java_var.png)

-- can then use this service variable as per your business logic.
+- You can then use this service variable as per your business logic.

-**email Service**:
+**Parameterizing email Service**:

-1. the above Java Service example, you can parameterize the properties.
+1. In the above Java Service example, you can parameterize the properties.
-2. example, currently, in the above Java Service, we are using “ smtp.gmail.com ” as the SMTP host.
+2. For example, currently, in the above Java Service, we are using “ smtp.gmail.com ” as the SMTP host.
 Also the username, password fields are set to default values.
-3. can set these properties at the environment level by adding the “@Value” annotation and remove the default values set onto the fields.
+3. You can set these properties at the environment level by adding the “@Value” annotation and remove the default values set onto the fields.
-4. parameterizing the fields, the Java Service will look like below:
+4. After parameterizing the fields, the Java Service will look like below:

     @Value("${app.environment.authentication}")
     private boolean authentication;